Jannyboy11/ScalaPluginLoader/README.md

 - No need to shade anymore!
 - Support multiple Scala versions at the same time!
 - Supports custom scala versions
-- Annotation-based detection of the plugin's main class - no need to write a plugin.yml
+- Annotation-based detection of the plugin's main class - no need to write a plugin.yml.
+If you wish to use a plugin.yml still, you can, however I always found it a pain.

 #### Cons
 - Scala library classes are only accessible to ScalaPlugins (You can still write them in Java though).
+- ScalaLoaders uses a lot of reflection/injection hacks to make ScalaPlugins accessible to JavaPlugins.
+- Existing libraries *might* rely on the fact that your Plugin is a JavaPlugin.

+#### Caveats
+- ScalaPlugin jars go in the <server_root>/plugins/ScalaLoader/scalaplugins/ directory.
+I made this choice so that ScalaLoader doesn't try to load JavaPlugins that are loaded already.
 - By default ScalaLoader downloads the scala libraries from over the network the first time.
-If you're a security-focused person you might want to provide your own jars by changing the URLs to "file://some/location".
+I made this choice to provide the best possible user experience for server admins.
+If you're very security-focused you might want to provide your own jars by changing the URLs to "file://some/location".
 The scala classes aren't actually loaded until there's a plugin that needs them, so you can run ScalaLoader once without ScalaPlugins to generate the config.
-- ScalaLoaders uses a lot of reflection/injection hacks to make ScalaPlugins accessible to JavaPlugins.
-- Existing libraries *might* rely on the fact that your Plugin is a JavaPlugin.

 ### Roadmap
-There's only three features that are missing in my opinion:
+There's only four features that are missing in my opinion:
 - The first con.
 I want JavaPlugins te be able to access the Scala library classes, however they will need to tell ScalaLoader somehow which version they want to use.
 - An idiomatic Scala 'wrapper' for the bukkit api.
 This will likely be provided in a separate plugin writtin in Scala.
 Things that come to mind: Use of Options instead of null, using the type-class pattern for ConfigurationSerializable things.
+- Make the ScalaPluginLoader parallel capable.
+Right now ScalaPlugins are loaded one after another.
 - Use bukkit's api-version to transform classes so that plugins will be compatible once they are loaded.

 ### Example Plugin